Visitors, volunteers and students on placement policy

 2.2 Information for families

 Children’s safety and wellbeing is Early Learning Victoria’s top priority.
-Early Learning Victoria ensures all students on placement, volunteers and visitors meet our stringent safety requirements before allowing them to attend a centre.
+All students on placement, volunteers and visitors must meet strict safety requirements before they may attend a centre.

-• providing clear policies and procedures to guide safe behaviour
+• have clear policies and procedures for safe behaviour

-• informing families in advance when a volunteer, student, or visitor will be at the centre.
+• tell families ahead of time if a volunteer or student will be at the centre.

-Families wanting to volunteer or visit an Early Learning Victoria centre should discuss this with the nominated supervisor and follow orientation guidelines.
+Families who want to volunteer or visit an Early Learning Victoria centre should talk to their nominated supervisor.
+They will also need to follow orientation guidelines.

 3. Actions and procedures